-Project management certifications have remained on the top IT certification lists for years.
+Project management certifications have claimed a place in all of the top IT certification lists for years.
 That's because project managers are important to IT operations of all kinds.
-Whether you're interested in becoming an IT project manager or want to add project management to the list of your soft skills, these top 5 certifications will help you complement your technical skills, and in turn increase their value.
+Whether you're interested in becoming an IT project manager or want to add project management to the list of your soft skills, these top 5 certifications will help you complement your technical skills, and in turn increase your value.

-If there's one set of soft skills that has remained high on the IT radar for the past several years, to the point where they've become almost as sought-after and every bit as valuable as other top-level credentials, that has to be project management.
+If there's one set of soft skills that has remained high on the IT radar for the past decade or so, to the point where they've become almost as sought-after and every bit as valuable as other top-level credentials, that has to be project management.

-Thanks in very large part to the immensely popular and hotly-pursued Project Management Professional certification from the Project Management Institute (PMI), this area has become an incredibly valuable "merit badge" credential for IT professionals of all kinds, because it enhances and expands on the value of just about any other kind of technical credential.
+Thanks in very large part to the immensely popular and widely pursued Project Management Professional (PMP) certification from the Project Management Institute (PMI), this area has become an incredibly valuable "merit badge" credential for IT professionals of all kinds, because it enhances and expands on the value of just about any other kind of technical credential.

 But there's more to project management certification than just the PMP (though it is very much the "big dog" of this pack) as our article will illustrate.
-Just to cover the most important base in this arena, however, we do begin our top 5 parade with the PMP in first place.
+Just to cover the most important base in this arena, however, we do begin our top five list with the PMP in first place.